ShamylZakariya/Platformer/NOTES.md

 CURRENTLY:
     - offsetting Firebrand's z-index to pass through the door doesn't work.
 Part of problem is that we encode a z-value to all entities at creation time when loading from map.
 THose Z values are encoded to the actual mesh.
 Suggest that entity meshes are made with z-value of 0, and use uniforms to offset to correct target depth
+        1: save point
+        2: Confirm expected depth from static level meshes
+        2: set z-function for all entity creation to return 0 - loko for all codepaths where entities are instantiated
+        3: Have all entities supply a z-depth in update_uniforms

 TODO: